-Step 3: Visit the DVV office in Kotka on the time of your appointment: Vuorikatu 5 C, 3rd floor.
+Step 3: Visit the DVV office in the municipality of your choice on the time of your appointment.
 When visiting the office, remember to have with you a valid ID or passport, residence permit and study certificate (previously downloaded from Peppi system).
-Read more from DVV's website: Kotka Digital and population data services agency (dvv.fi).
+Here's the list of service points available in Finland.